LujainAlthobaiti/LEDs-Arduino/README.md

 ## Making the LED blink requires the actions listed below:
  1. Implement the circle as in the photo below.
  2. implement the following code:
-    [code](one_led1.ino)
+    " You will find a simple definition with the code " [code](one_led1.ino)

 ## Circuit diagram: